-If you need money to meet basic expenses, fund your wedding or take a vacation, you’ve probably considered getting a personal loan.
+If you need money to meet necessary expenses, fund your wedding or take a vacation, you’ve probably considered getting a personal loan.
 A personal loan is a loan where you don’t put up any collateral that the lender can repossess if you default.
 For example, you would not need to put up your car or a house to get a personal loan.
-The lender has no guarantee for the loan other than your own reputation, you’ll have a higher interest rate than you would with a collateralized loan.
+The lender has no guarantee for the loan other than your reputation.
+Therefore, you’ll have a higher interest rate than you would with a collateralized loan.
 Therefore, it is in your best interest to read some of the personal loan tips shared below.

 When used correctly, personal loans can save a significant amount compared to payday loans, overdrafts and pawnshops.
 But they also have their pitfalls.
-Unfortunately, there are many unscrupulous lenders who may try to bleed you with fees and high interest rates.
+Unfortunately, some unscrupulous lenders may try to bleed you with fees and high interest rates.

-These six tips will improve your chances of getting a personal loan.
+Here are six tips that will improve your chances of getting a personal loan.
 Also, these tips will help you qualify for better terms.

 Determine What Type of Personal Loan You Need

 When people talk about personal loans, they are usually referring to unsecured, closed-end installment loans.
-Technically though, auto loans, mortgages, payday loans and credit cards are also personal, as opposed to business loans.
-Make sure you understand what type of loan you are applying for.
+Technically though, auto loans, mortgages, payday loans, and credit cards are also personal, as opposed to business loans.
+Therefore, it is crucial to understand the type of loan you are applying for, whether personal or business.

 If a lender realizes that your credit is not high enough to get prime interest rates, they may offer a secured loan option instead.
-Additionally, this is true if you qualify for a loan altogether, they may offer a secured loan option instead.
+Additionally, this is true if you qualify for a loan altogether but they may offer a secured loan option instead.
 If you are willing to put your vehicle or home up as collateral, you may be able to qualify for better rates with a title loan, mortgage or home equity loan.
-However, these are secured personal loans, which means you could lose your property, if for some reason you are unable to make the payments.
+However, these examples are secured personal loans.
+What this means is that you could lose your property if for some reason you are unable to make the payments.

-Avoid applying for loans you know you don’t qualify for, just to “try your luck.”
-Every time you apply for credit, it gets reported on your credit report and your credit score takes a small hit.
-If an application is rejected, the damage is even greater because you may have to report that rejected application in future attempts to obtain credit, which could set off all kinds of alarm bells the next time a loan officer looks at your credit application.
+Avoid applying for loans you know you don’t qualify for to “try your luck.”
+Every time you apply for credit, it gets reported on your credit report.
+As a result, your credit score takes a small hit.
+If an application rejects, the damage is even more significant.
+Consequently, you may have to report that rejected application in future attempts to obtain credit.
+As a result, this could negatively impact your chances next time a loan officer looks at your credit application.

-Request your credit report for free at least once a year and make sure there are no false or inaccurate statements on it.
+Request your credit report for free at least once a year.
+Make sure there are no false or inaccurate statements on the report.
 You should also request your free credit score from a reputable online credit reporting company.
 Once you have armed yourself with this information, ask your lender what guidelines they follow when assessing loan applications before you apply.

 Excellent Credit 760+